jackiechen1/5607project1/README.md

 # 5607project1
 The code was compiled on Windows OS.
+There is a picture and a demo video along with the code.
 Extra features I implemented:
 1. Animation without user input.
 The square will automatically move to the right even without a user.
 2. Visually feedback when the user pressed the keyboard.
 When the user pressed the "space", the cube will jump a little bit then fall (follow the Newton motion equation).